The definitive guide to cloud storage

 Once the users have put their data in the cloud, it may be physically stored in many various places, countries or even continents, depending on where the service provider’s data centers are located.

-Cloud providers, in fact, actually make multiple copies of the data you upload and intentionally store these in different locales to ensure that it won’t get damaged or be inaccessible in the event that a disaster takes out one of the centers.
+Cloud providers, in fact, actually make multiple copies of the data you upload and intentionally store these in different locales to ensure that it won’t get damaged or be inaccessible if a disaster takes out one of the centers.

 As we’ve discussed the importance and differences in our Cloud storage vs Online Backup when Natural Disaster Strikes.